janwuesten/fanatec-clutch-mapper/README.md

 You can download a prebuild .exe from the release tab.
 Please note that those prebuild .exe files are not code signed!

 ### Build from source code
 Clone the source code and open a terminal in the project directory.
+Make sure dotnet is installed on your PC.

+Run `dotnet restore` to download all dependencies.

-Run `dotnet publish --configuration Release`.
+Run `dotnet build --no-restore --configuration release --output bin/fanatec-clutch-mapper` to build the project.

-A .exe File is created inside the bin/Release/net47 directory.
-This requires the .NET Build tools and nuget to be installed.
+Building can also be done with different params!
+This will create a .exe file inside the bin/fanatec-clutch-mapper directory.

 ## Configuration
 After opening the program for the first time it will create a `config.xml` beside the .exe file as well as as `wheels` directory with wheel configuration files.
 Open the `config.xml` with any text editor of your choice.